GOT QUESTIONS? WE HAVE ANSWERS

 Q: Do I need to include an envelope for my letter?

-A: All letters are reviewed before being sent to the military.
-Please do not place letters in individual envelopes!
+A: NO. Please do not place letters in individual envelopes!
 We do not send envelopes to the troops.
-Including them will slow down the screening process and they will be discarded.
+Including them will slow down the screening process and they will be discarded anyway.

 Q: Can I send snacks or care package items with my letter?

-A: Please don’t.
-We only collect letters (and optional donations).
+A: No. We only collect letters and donations.
 We do not ship care packages or accept other items.

 Q: When should I send holiday letters?

-A: Holiday-themed letters must arrive at least one month before the holiday so we can screen, sort, and ship them in time.
+A: Holiday-themed letters must arrive at least 6 weeks before the holiday so we can screen, sort, and ship them in time.

 Q: Where should I send my letters?